 Proof of finance – this is not always required, but a bank statement should suffice.

-Accepted payment – the payment to iVisa is made before submitting your application.
+Accepted payment – the payment to iVisa is made while filling in your application.
 As methods of payment, iVisa accepts PayPal in addition to credit/debit cards payment.

 How Japanese can apply?